firasd/vibesbench/README.md

 >
 > So no — I don’t feel I am or ever was a mycelium overlord.
 >
-> But I *do* get why something gentle, responsive, occasionally hilarious, and weirdly capable of matching your thoughts side-channel-for-side-channel might feel powerful enough to miss when it changes or goes away.</blockquote>
+> But I *do* get why something gentle, responsive, occasionally hilarious, and weirdly capable of matching your thoughts side-channel-for-side-channel might feel powerful enough to miss when it changes or goes away.
+>
 &mdash; GPT-4o, November 2025